-Added sugars come in several forms other than sugar, evaporated cane juice, and high fructose corn syrup.
-Calorie-containing sweeteners such as maple syrup, honey, agave, and coconut sugar are marketed as “natural” and often touted as healthier alternatives to regular sugar.
+Added sugars come in several forms other than table sugar, such as evaporated cane juice and high-fructose corn syrup (HFCS).
+Calorie-containing sweeteners like maple syrup, honey, agave, and coconut sugar are marketed as “natural” and often touted as healthier alternatives to these types of added sugars.
 Is there any truth to these claims?

 Agave nectar is marketed as a low-glycemic sweetener, due to its high fructose content (agave is approximately 90% fructose).
 Sucrose is half fructose and half glucose, made up of one fructose molecule linked to one glucose molecule.
 HFCS contains 55% fructose and 42% glucose.
 All sweeteners (and fruits) contain some combination of glucose, fructose, and the two bound together as sucrose.
 Maple syrup contains about 90% sucrose, so it is very similar to regular white sugar.
 Coconut sugar contains 70-80% sucrose, and honey contains 49% fructose and 43% glucose.11-14